 (1) Remove the timer in order to check or adjust the pawl spring tension.
 Use the No. 485A pliers to change the tension in the pawl spring.
 If the pawl does not drop freely from the gear stop, increase the tension but not to exceed the tension specified in requirement 2.15(d).
-If after increasing the tension of the pawl spring, as specified above, requirement 2.15(a) and (b) are not met, clean the pawl by applying a few drops of petroleum spirits at the pawl bearing, between the pawl and the gear and between the pawl and the mounting bracket using a toothpick.
+If after increasing the tension of the pawl spring, as specified above, requirement 2.15(a) and (b) are not met, clean the pawl by applying a few drops of petroleum spirits at the pawl bearing, between the pawl and the gear, and between the pawl and the mounting bracket.
+Use a toothpick in applying the petroleum spirits.

 If these requirements are still not met, refer the matter to the supervisor.
-After checking or adjusting, remount the timer and check that requirements 2.06, 2.07, 2.10, 2.14, 2.29, and 2.32(b) are met.
+After checking or adjusting, remount the timer and check that requirements 2.06, 2.07, 2.10, 2.14, 2.26, and 2.29(b) are met.

-- 3.16 Engagement of Timer Gear and Governor Pinion (Rq 2.16) - (1) If there is no backlash between the gear and governor pinion, replace the timer. - 3.17 Contact Alignment (Rq 2.17) 3.18 Stud_Clearance (Rq 2.18) - (1) If the contacts or the bifurcated locking spring do not line up properly or the stud on the "A" cam bifurcated spring rubs on the solid spring, it is an indication that the springs are twisted or have shifted in the assembly.
-Straighten twisted springs as outlined in 3.22.
+3.16 Engagement of Timer Gear and Governor Pinion (Rq 2.16)

+If there is no backlash between the gear and governor pinion, refer the matter to the supervisor.

+3.17 Contact\Alignment (Rq 2.17)

+- (1) If the contacts do not line up properly or the spacers on the solid spring rubs on the bifurcated springs, it is an indication that the springs are twisted or have shifted in the assembly.
+Straighten twisted springs as outlined in (2).
 If springs are straight or if after straightening twisted springs contacts do not line up properly, it is an indication the springs have shifted in the assembly.
-In this case, refer the matter to the supervisor. - 3.19Spring Tension(Rq 2.19)3.20Contact Pressure of "A" Cam Contacts and Back "C" Cam Contacts(Rq 2.20)
+In this case, refer the matter to the supervisor. - (2) If both contacts on the bifurcated springs do not make contact in the closed position of the contacts, it may be due to a twist in the spring or misalignment of the two prongs of the bifurcated spring.
+Correct for a twisted spring by using the No. 505A or No. 506A spring adjuster applied near the point where the spring leaves the insulators.
+To correct misalignment of the prongs of the bifurcated spring, use the No. 505A or No. 506A spring adjuster and adjust the upper or lower prong of the bifurcated spring.
+It is recommended that in adjusting as covered above, the two prongs of the bifurcated springs be adjusted to make contact with the opposing contacts as near simultaneously as possible.

+3.18 Spring Tension (Rq 2.18) 3.19 Contact Pressure of "C" Cam Contacts (Rq 2.19)

-Use the No. 505A, No. 506A, or No. 507A spring adjuster to adjust for spring tension or contact pressure and adjust the solid and bifurcated springs, as required, applying the adjuster on the thinner part of the springs where the springs leave the clamping plate and insulators, as shown in Fig. 25.
-After adjusting, make sure requirements 2.21, 2.23, 2.24, 2.25, and 2.26 are met.
+(1) Use the No. 505A, No. 506A, or No. 507A spring adjuster to adjust the springs.
+Place the adjuster on the spring near the middle and slide it back along the spring to the point where the spring leaves the clamping plate and insulators, as shown in Fig. 23.
+Adjust the spring to the right or left, as required.
+Check that requirements 2.17, 2.20, 2.21, 2.22, 2.23, 2.24, and 2.26(a) are met.